• Skip to main content

 Nutrition

-1. Laura
+Laura says

 I am unsure about this recipe.
 Others I have found on the internet (including one I tried) incorporate butter or olive oil into the batter.
 I would have liked an explanation on why this recipe requires no added oil.

-• Nicole Shroff
+Nicole Shroff says

 Good question Laura, there is sufficient oil from the almond flour and orange skin so no need to add any more oil or butter.
 Its a great recipe and I do hope you try it!

-2. Giulia
+Giulia says

 Thank you for this delicious recipe.
 My family love this cake, especially my husband who rarely eats cake.

-I have started to boil 4 oranges at a time so that I can freeze 2 for the next time…giving me a head start on the recipe.
-And there’s always a next time!
+I have started to boil 4 oranges at a time so that I can freeze 2 for the next timeโฆgiving me a head start on the recipe.
+And thereโs always a next time!

 To stop the oranges bobbing around too much I cut the ends off them so they sit nice and flat in the saucepan.
 I also now make it all in the blender and pulse in the eggs, sugar and almond meal plus baking powder.
 Works a treat!

-• Nicole Shroff
+Nicole Shroff says

 That’s great Giulia I’m really pleased your family loved it!
 I have just updated the recipe to say you could use a lid and set the heat on low to stop the oranges bobbing around too much, and great idea using a blender!

-3. Liz Lewis
+Liz Lewis says

 Beautiful recipe, thank you!.
 I replaced the sugar with artificial sugars, brown and white, and it worked well.
 Also brushed the outside of the cake with a thin orange and sugar syrup, using freshly squeezed orange juice and sugar melted together in microwave.
 Loved the low carbohydrates, no sugar!
 Thank you.

-• Nicole Shroff
+Nicole Shroff says

 Hi Liz, great tips for making the cake low-carb, thanks so much for your lovely comment!

-4. luke
+luke says

 I haven’t made it yet but I’m wondering if the leftover liquid (if any) from the oranges could be reduced with a cinnamon quill and mixed with some cream cheese for a frosting.

-• Nicole Shroff
+Nicole Shroff says

 I haven’t tried using the leftover liquid but I’d love to know how it turns out.

-5. Carol
+Carol says

 Love this recipe.
 I’m using large sized eggs.
 Should I reduce to 5?
 I’m actually baking two cakes…maybe use 11 eggs and divide in half??

-• Nicole Shroff
+Nicole Shroff says

 Hi Carol, great question!
 Yes 6 medium eggs would equal 5 large eggs for this recipe.
 The yolks of medium and large eggs are roughly the same size, but large eggs have a greater amount of egg white.
 I hope that helps.

-6. Sara
+Sara says

 Hi this looks great!
 Is it possible to just use the juice and zest of the oranges rather than boil them?
 I don’t mind if it’s not a super intense orange flavour – thanks!

-• Nicole Shroff
+Nicole Shroff says

 Hi Sara, boiling and blending oranges gives a thick puree with a fantastic orange flavour and aroma, I do recommend trying it.
 I haven’t tried making this cake using juice and zest but I imagine it won’t have the same rich orange flavour.
 I’d love to know how it turns out whichever way you try it.

-7. Lyn
+Lyn says

 I have been making the Roden recipe for many, many years and then lost it.
 I was so happy to find this, have made it, added the jam topping, and everyone loved it.
 Thank you soooo much’

-• Nicole Shroff
+Nicole Shroff says

 Hi Lyn, that’s great and I’m so happy everyone loved it!

-8. inca
+inca says

 Hi – Can you freeze this once made?

-• Nicole Shroff
+Nicole Shroff says

 Yes, you certainly can freeze the whole cake or as separate slices.
 Allow it to cool completely and wrap in a double layer of clingfilm/plastic wrap, then in a layer of aluminium foil and freeze for up to 3 months.
 To defrost, unwrap the cake and keep in the fridge overnight or on the counter at room temperature for 3-4 hours.

-9. Maria Phillips
+Maria Phillips says

 Hi, thank you for this recipe which was very light and delicious.
 Loving raspberries as we do in my family, do you think this would work with a thawed bag of frozen raspberries instead of the oranges???

-• Nicole Shroff
+Nicole Shroff says

 I’m so glad you liked it Maria.
 As the oranges stew, they develop a concentrated flavour which gives the wonderful flavour.
 I have not tried it with stewed berries.

-• Cath Mah
+Cath Mah says

 Can I boil a big patch of oranges and blend them?
 Put them th the freezer to use later?

-• Nicole Shroff
+Nicole Shroff says

 Yes, pureed oranges will keep in the fridge for up to 3 days and in the freezer for up to 3 months.

-10. Sky
+Sky says

 If I were to grind my own almonds, are they raw and with their skins?
 Wondering if I have to buy a certain type of almond.
 I want to try and bring my own almonds instead of buying pre-ground ones.
 Thank you.

-• Nicole
+Nicole says

 Hi Sky, Grinding your own almonds is certainly a lot cheaper than buying ready made almond flour.
 Raw, unsalted almonds with their skins on (if you don’t mind tiny brown flecks in the flour, otherwise, blanched with the skin removed), can be ground in a food processor in 1 second pulses.
 Blend 1 cup of almonds at a time, any more and the food processor might not be able to grind them evenly.
 Also, take care to stop and scrape down the sides of the container every 10 seconds for an even grind.
 It should take roughly 2-3 minutes to make almond flour.
 (Be careful, too much blending will release the almond oils and make almond butter.)
 Store extra almond flour in an air tight container and keep in a cool place.